 Autism Parenting Magazine provides information on a number of subjects to help parents and educators.
 You can see a list of our subject categories below

-Articles that focus on changing behavior (used to be called behavior modification) using positive reinforcement; applied behavior analysis is a teaching method used to help children with autism learn to their full potential.
+Changing behavior using positive reinforcement; applied behavior analysis (ABA) is a teaching method used to help children with autism learn to their full potential.

 Articles that focus on standing up for people with autism; includes individuals, groups, non-profits, fundraisers, etc. who actively fight for and support spreading awareness and creating an understanding.
 Includes legal fights supporting people on the spectrum.

-Articles that focus on autism research, news and the latest reports to help guide people on the autism spectrum and their families.
+The latest autism research, news and events.
 These up-to-date articles can include medical news and innovative programs surrounding autism.

 Articles for parents and/carers that focus on ways to help make positive change; can include advice on finding answers to issues that affect people with autism, such as ways to master skills, ways to cope and handle certain situations.

 Articles that focus on children who feel threatened by other people through the use of threat, force, abuse, intimidation, aggression.
-Includes teasing and belittling.
+Includes teasing, biting and belittling.

-Articles that focus on preparing people with autism for jobs as well as work opportunities available to people on the spectrum.
+Articles that focus on preparing people with autism for jobs as well as work opportunities available to people on the spectrum such as internships.

 A list of our magazine publications

-Articles that focus on teaching a child with autism to use the toilet; best practices for the bathroom and toilet issues.
+Teaching kids with autism to use the toilet and best practices for bathroom and toileting concerns.

-Articles that focus on basic social interaction, guidance on ways to help people on the spectrum connect with other people (especially making friends), sharing interests, understanding social cues, reactions, nonverbal cues, other people’s feelings, body language, facial expressions.
+Basic social interaction, guidance on ways to help people connect with other people and form friendships.
+Includes social cues, reactions, nonverbal cues, feelings, body language, and facial expressions.